khaldon/mohamedkhaled/aboutme.md

 ---
 layout: page
 title: About me
-description: "Machine Learning Engineer specializing in NLP and Large Language Models with full-stack development experience.
-Building intelligent systems where ideas become reality."
 subtitle: Why you'd want to go on a date with me
-permalink: /about/
 ---

 ## Where Ideas Become Reality